-Back in 2008, Muscletech Nano Vapor was the first pre workout I ever tried.
+I’ve been looking forward to reviewing Muscletech VAPOR ONE for quite some time.
+After all, back in 2008 Muscletech Nano Vapor was the first pre workout I ever tried.
 It had a massive serving size, and was loaded with stimulants and everything grizzly.
 Being my first pre workout, that stuff will always hold a happy memory for me.

-Since then I have reviewed every single Vapor pre workout by Muscletech.
+I have reviewed every single Vapor pre workout by Muscletech since then.

-Muscletech VAPOR X5 Pre Workout Quick Review: Unlike previous Nano Vapor versions, the new VAPOR X5 lineup delivers even smaller formulas for a quick energy hit to power through your workouts.
-Across the board, caffeine dosages are reduced along with pump ingredients, while Yohimbe remains high.
-Overall, this is a down-grade in comparison to previous Nano Vapor products; however it is also less expensive.
+Unlike previous Nano Vapor versions, the new VAPOR X5 lineup delivers even smaller formulas for a quick energy hit to power through your workouts.
+Across the board, caffeine dosages are reduced along with pump ingredients, while yohimbe remains high.
+Overall, this is a down-grade in comparison to previous Nano Vapor products, which ultimately made VAPOR ONE a necessity.